JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20221108.md

 For the November 8th, 2022 election, across the state:
 - There are 5 bond measures.
 - There are 16 levies: 7 are enrichment levies and 9 are capital levies.

+Voters' pamphlet pro/con arguments summary.

+Providing voters with both sides of the issues is a fundamental principle of our democracy.
+Washington State's current process is biased against providing contrarian views via con statements.

+School districts are tasked by statute to find and select pro committee members and con committee members (up to 3 for each committee) for the voters' pamphlet for their own measures.
+If they fail to find volunteers for either committee, then the county elections department has 2 or 3 days to try to quickly find volunteers after resolution submission deadlines.
+School districts usually give little effort in finding con committee members.
+County Elections departments also usually give little effort and they have limited time.

+- 12 out of the 21 measures will have pro statements.
+- 5 out of the 21 measures will have con statements.
+- 3 out of the 5 con committees were found by the respective county after the school district failed.
+- 2 out of the 5 con committees were found by the respective school district.

 ___